reqnroll/Reqnroll/docs/Tools/Tools.md

 ## Removed in SpecFlow 3

 Note that this tool has been removed in SpecFlow 3.
-This topic only applies to earlier versions of SpecFlow.
+This topic only applies to earlier versions of Reqnroll.

 ## Tools Overview

-Besides executing your tests and verifying that acceptance criteria are met, SpecFlow provides a number of other tools to support the development process.
-These tools are accessed using the `specflow.exe` command line tool located in the `/packages/SpecFlow.x.y.a/tools` directory of your project.
+Besides executing your tests and verifying that acceptance criteria are met, Reqnroll provides a number of other tools to support the development process.
+These tools are accessed using the `reqnroll.exe` command line tool located in the `/packages/Reqnroll.x.y.a/tools` directory of your project.

 A number of commands are available.
-If you start `specflow.exe` without any additional options, the available commands are listed.
+If you start `reqnroll.exe` without any additional options, the available commands are listed.

 ## help

 Use the `help` command to display the detailed information on a specific command's syntax.
-For example, `specflow.exe help generateall` displays the options available for the generateall command.
+For example, `reqnroll.exe help generateall` displays the options available for the generateall command.

 ## generateall

 Use the `generateall` command to re-generate outdated unit test classes based on your feature files.
-This can be useful when upgrading to a newer SpecFlow version, or if feature files are modified outside of Visual Studio.
+This can be useful when upgrading to a newer Reqnroll version, or if feature files are modified outside of Visual Studio.

 The following arguments are available.